 Fall 2009 & Fall 2010 also available but not pictured

 Quarterly issues were printed in 2009 thru 2012.
 Beginning in 2013, there are 5 issues per year, and in 2014, 6 issues per year.

-The current September/October 2016 issue cover is a photo of Brad Welch with a marten he caught in a leaning pole cubby. .
+The current November/December 2016 issue cover is a photo of Reilee Helms with a coyote she caught using the wind drift method.